vishalbhatnagar9/-VBA-challenge/README.md

   Positive Stocks - 45%,
   Negative Stocks - 55%

-    As seen, for Stocks starting with Alphabet "F", Greatest % Increase stock is FGH,
+    For Stocks starting with Alphabet "F",
+  Greatest % Increase stock is FGH,
   Greatest % Decrease Stock is FGA,
   Greatest Total Volume is carried by the Stock FNC